vtempest/git0/docs-config/src/index.md

 5. **Development server starts** (for Node.js projects)

 If a directory with the same name exists, GG automatically appends a number (e.g., `react-2`, `react-3`).

-## 🎉 Why GG?

-- **Fast**: Skip the manual git clone, cd, install dance
-- **Smart**: Automatically detects what kind of project you're working with
-- **Convenient**: Opens your IDE and starts development servers automatically
-- **Reliable**: Handles edge cases like directory conflicts and missing dependencies